-Campfire are prohibited except in designated fire pits and must be extinguished when the campsite is unoccupied.
+Campfires are prohibited except in designated fire pits and must be extinguished when the campsite is unoccupied.
 Burning of elm or ash is not advised in the Selkirk Park Campground.
-Use of gasoline, diesel fuel or other similar combustibles or propellants to start campfires is strictly prohibited.
+The use of gasoline, diesel fuel, or other similar combustibles or propellants to start campfires is strictly prohibited.
 Please do not move fire pits from your site, it is the property of the City of Selkirk.

-Discharging and possession of firearms is prohibited.
+Discharging and possession of firearms are prohibited.
 This includes pellet and BB-guns.

 Fireworks and sky lanterns:

-The use of fireworks and sky lanterns are prohibited in the Campground and Selkirk Park.
+The use of fireworks and sky lanterns is prohibited in the Campground and Selkirk Park.

-Off-road vehicles such as ATV and snowmobiles are prohibited in Selkirk Park.
+Off-road vehicles such as ATVs and snowmobiles are prohibited in Selkirk Park.

 All seasonal campers share responsibility to protect nature in Selkirk Park and the Campground.
 The permit holder is responsible for the following: